Nodejs-Bots/.github/profile/README.md

-🙋‍♀️ A short introduction - We Make Discord Bots Using Node.js
+🙋‍♀️ A short introduction - We make discord bots using Node.js that gets better every update

-🌈 Contribution guidelines - You can Add Your Discord Bots and We will Help

-👩‍💻 Useful resources - We Dont Have Any Yet

-🍿 Fun facts - We Will Help You with Docker, Node.js, npm, and Your Discord Bots